 The Cybex Sirona S car seat is perfect for children between 4 and 65 pounds, with heights ranging from 17 to 49 inches.

-In the rear-facing mode, the infant insert should be used for weights up to 11 lbs but can work until 22 lbs.
+In the rear-facing mode, the infant insert should be used for weights up to 11 lbs but can work until 22 pounds.

 The rear-facing mode can continue to be used for up to 50 pounds, after which the forward-facing mode can be used until 65 pounds and 49 inches.

-Unfortunately, there is no booster mode available for this car seat meaning it is only a two-way seat.
+Unfortunately, no booster mode is available for this car seat, meaning it is only a two-way seat.

 Width | 19 inches |